 Wired internet: Pre-pandemic, wireless internet was the standard, but for broadcast events, you need a wired internet connection.

 Enterprise videoconferencing tool: When you’re broadcasting content, you need a reliable videoconferencing tool to stream content.
 Encore offers an enterprise videoconferencing tool through Zoom that guarantees the highest quality stream available.
-Encore also provides platform solutions and onsite support for technologies such as Chime Go℠, Chime Live℠, Cvent Attendee Hub® and Notified Virtual Event Platform®
+Encore also provides platform solutions and onsite support for technologies such as Chime Go℠, Chime Live℠ and Notified Virtual Event Platform®.
+We can also help support other platforms purchased directly by our customers such as Cvent Attendee Hub®, please ask your Encore representative.

 Laptop rental: If you want to be able to show up and start your meeting, or if you need to check email and work during breaks, then invest in a rental laptop.
 For a relatively small investment, it provides huge peace of mind and frees up presenters and planners onsite.
 Having a dedicated laptop for your event guarantees: